 Ohio Medicaid is provided through traditional Medicaid (fee for service) and through managed Medicaid plans.

 Types of Benefit:

 - Incontinence supplies must be considered medically necessary for treatment by a doctor or physician.

 - Incontinence supplies for children under the age of 3 are not covered.

 - Your incontinence products may need to be pre-approved by your Medicaid insurance provider before they will be covered.

 In order to get incontinence supplies using your Medicaid benefits, you must first visit a doctor and get a diagnosis.
 A doctor’s diagnosis is the only way to get incontinence products categorized as medically necessary to treat your condition.
 Once a doctor has given you a diagnoses, you will be eligible for coverage of incontinence products if you have Medicaid.

-The next step to getting supplies is to call us.
+The next step in getting supplies is to call us or sign up online.
 We’ll take care of the Medicaid paperwork for you, and deliver the products you need right to your door.
 We’ll also contact you each month to make sure that the products are working for you.